-If you or someone you know are struggling with alcohol addiction, our dayhab treatment could be your answer.
+If you or someone you know are struggling with alcohol addiction or problematic use, our dayhab treatment could be your answer.

-If you believe you are suffering from alcohol addiction, the sooner you can begin your recovery the better.
-For most sufferers, the only way to stop their addiction and commence lasting recovery is to enter a formal rehabilitation programme.
-We offer an in-person dayhab and a Digital Dayhab at our rehab in London or online via our Digital Dayhab.
-Our online offering allows you to do all of your treatments from your home so you can access treatment without the need to come to one of our centres.
+If you believe you are suffering from alcohol addiction or problematic use, the sooner you can begin your recovery the better.
+For most sufferers, the only way to stop their addiction or problematic use and commence lasting recovery is to enter a formal alcohol treatment programme.
+We offer an in-person Dayhab at our non-residential rehab in London or online via our Digital Dayhab.
+Our online offering allows you to do all of your treatment from your home so you can access treatment without the need to come to one of our centres.

 Tailored recovery plan & aftercare support

-Our alcohol addiction treatment service is offered at approximately one-tenth the cost of traditional alcohol rehab and matches or exceeds residential programme success rates.
-We’re local, intensive, affordable and offer drug and alcohol testing as part of our five-week alcohol rehab programme.
+Our alcohol addiction treatment service is offered at approximately one-tenth the cost of traditional alcohol residential rehab and matches or exceeds residential programme success rates.
+We’re local, intensive, affordable and offer drug and alcohol testing as part of our alcohol rehab programme.
 We also provide a programme online so you don't even have to come to one of our centres.
 If you need help now or know someone who is showing the signs of alcohol addiction, please reach out to us today at our rehab in London.

 At the Help Me Stop rehab in London, we offer flexible addiction treatment to allow realistic recovery around the commitments of work, family and study.
 We’re open in the mornings, during the day and the evenings, helping our clients to fit their alcohol rehab around the demands of regular life.

 Before we get into the main differences between addiction treatment options, it is important to note that both private alcohol rehab and NHS funded rehabs offer effective treatment for alcohol addiction.
 The main differences between the two are waiting times, cost and resources.